LindnerBrewery/OctopusDeploy/README.md

 Contributions are welcome!
 This module is developed "as is" and functions are added as needed.
 Please note that breaking changes may occur in future versions.

-## � Special Thanks

-Special thanks to **Marvin Becker** for his valuable contributions to this project.
-His work has helped improve and extend the functionality of this module.

 ## �📄 License

 Copyright (c) 2025 Emrys MacInally.
 All rights reserved.